-The FSM is an important player in the Micronesia Challenge, an ambitious initiative to conserve 30 percent of near-shore marine resources and 20 percent of terrestrial resources across the entire region of Micronesia.
+The FSM is an important player in the Micronesia Challenge, an ambitious initiative to conserve at least 30 percent of near-shore marine resources and 20 percent of terrestrial resources across the entire region of Micronesia.
 As one of five participating governments, the FSM has dedicated an unprecedented amount of energy and funding to environmental protection.

 Here’s how some of those local investments are helping.